bimlas/howto-distraction-free-desktop-workspace-for-developers/README.md

 ### Separate workspaces for each task

 In Tmux, you can create additional workspaces, virtual desktops, so you can have a workspace, for example, where you see the code and documentation side by side, and another workspace where you have a database client and the database documentation open.
 This way, the programs are grouped logically according to their tasks.
-You can give names to the groups, and you can easily switch between them using a searchable list.
+You can give names to the groups, and you can easily switch between them using a searchable list (thanks to FZF).

 ![tmux window list fuzzy-filter](./screencast/03-tmux-window-list-fuzzy-filter.gif)